unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

   - [**Additional Feed parameters**](#additional-feed-parameters) - demonstrates how Feeds can be consumed as parameters of the command method.
   - [**Command generation rules**](#command-generation-rules) - a recap of implicit command generation rules.
   - [**Configuring command generation using attributes**](#configuring-command-generation-using-attributes) - discusses ways to enable or disable implicit command generation and Feed parameters using attributes.
-- [**Explicit command creation using factory methods**](#explicit-command-creation-using-factory-methods) - explains another approach of creating commands explicitly
+- [**Manual command creation using factory methods**](#manual-command-creation-using-factory-methods) - explains another approach of creating commands explicitly
 - [**Cancelling a command**](#cancelling-a-command) -

 ## What are commands